About this policy

 - Information about the applications and software installed on your devices, to help identify applications and software that are commonly used by criminals to take control of devices and commit fraud, such as bots, malware and remote access threats applications.

 You are the first line of defence against falling victim to scams and fraud.
 Be security conscious and diligent when sharing personal information and transacting on your accounts.

 Our fraud controls, security tools and collection and use of biometric and behavioural information are not an effective substitute for the personal precautions and measures you should take yourself and we do not warrant that they will identify, prevent or reduce all fraud or security risks.
 You can find measures that you can apply to avoid scams and fraud at www.bendigobank.com.au/blog/personal/10-tips-to-protect-yourself-from-scams/

 We use your personal information in order to:

 To do this, we may disclose your personal information to organisations that carry out functions on our behalf.
-This may include for example mailing and printing houses, cheque and electronic transaction processors, information technology service providers, professional advisers, valuers, introducers and debt collection agencies.
+This may include for example mailing and printing houses, cheque and electronic transaction processors, information technology service providers, fraud detection and prevention providers, professional advisers, valuers, introducers and debt collection agencies.
 Our agreements with these entities ensure this information is only used to carry out functions on our behalf.